qilimanjaro-tech/qiboconnection/docs/index.rst

 .. rst-class:: lead center

-   Qiboconnection is a python library that allows you to execute quantum programs on Qilimanjaro's QPUs and simulators.
+   Qiboconnection is a python-based library that allows you to execute quantum programs on Qilimanjaro's QPUs and simulators.

 .. grid:: 2